Adult-onset asthma is asthma that develops in adulthood. In most cases, people develop asthma during childhood, though it can arise at any age.

 - some chemicals

-Similar to asthma that develops in childhood, symptoms of adult-onset asthma may include the following:
+Similar to asthma that develops in childhood, symptoms of adult-onset asthma may include:

 Childhood and adult asthma have several similarities, such as symptoms and standard treatment, but there are also differences.